Venkatramanbehera/Venkatramanbehera/README.md

 ### Hi there, I'm Venkat Raman Behera! 👋

 - 🔭 I’m currently working on ...
-Intern at DCT Academy
+Associate Consultant at Invincix Solution Private Limited.
 - 🌱 I’m currently learning ...
 React, Redux, Node
 - 💬 Ask me about ...
-Javascript, React, Node
+Javascript, React, Node, Cpp, DataStructure and Algorithm
 - ⚡ Fun fact: ...
 When my tommy is empty , then i don't listen anything.
 I didn't concentrate.
 <!-- - 👯 I’m looking to collaborate on ...  -->
 <!-- - 🤔 I’m looking for help with ... -->